ashleyschuett/resalloc/client/README.md

 #### Bad Things
 - This should be made using the python setup tools package so it can be installed via pip.
 - The ssh connection just makes a call to the os...
 Sorry windows users.
-This should use a native python implementation to make it more portable
+This should use a native python implementation to make it more portable.